wocn-unicamp/5g-network-udelar/README.md

 -----

-## Step 1: Deploying the Core Network (Open5GS) and RU-DU-CU Network
+## Step 1: Deploying the Core Network (Open5GS) and RAN Network

 In this first step, we will deploy the "brain" of our 5G network.
 We will use **Open5GS** as it is a complete open-source implementation of the 5G Core, designed to be easily deployed using Docker.
-Additionally, we will integrate the simulated access network (RU-DU-CU) using UERANSIM.
+Additionally, we will integrate the simulated radio access network (RU-DU-CU) using UERANSIM.

 ### 1\.
 Clone the Open5GS Repository